Shirley's Spot

 Israel :

-John and I have visited Israel many times, and sometimes lead pilgrimages from the U.S.A. to Israel.
-It is after all our spiritual home, but now it feels like coming home as we travel to the great places of the Bible, and meet up with friends we made on earlier visits.
+John and I visited Israel many times, and led pilgrimages from the U.S.A. to Israel.
+It is after all our spiritual home, and it felt like coming home as we traveled to the great places of the Bible, and met up with friends we made on earlier visits.

-On our last tour we climbed Mount Simai - riding camels part way, and climbing the rest on foot.
+On one tour we climbed Mount Sinai - riding camels part way, and climbing the rest on foot.
 I didn't think I was going to make it, the rocks were so big and the mountain so steep, but somehow we did all get to the top in time to see the sun rise.

 Back to Introduction